tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_unit_types.md

   description: Vehicle speed.
 ```

-The ambition when selecting data unit types for signals in VSS standard catalog has been to use either a unit based on SI-units,
+The ambition when selecting data unit for signals in VSS standard catalog has been to use either a unit based on SI-units,
 or a unit commonly used within the vehicle industry.
 For the `Vehicle.Speed` example above this means that `km/h` has been selected,
 even if `m/s` from an SI-perspective would have been a better choice.

 It must be noted that the selected unit does not imply that the value of `Vehicle.Speed` always needs to be sent or visualized
 as `km/h` (with float as datatype).
 A user interface or API may show or request vehicle speed in any unit it likes,
 and a transport protocol may send speed in another unit, possibly also involving scaling and offset.
-But in protocols not explicitly specifying data unit types (like [VISS](https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html))
+But in protocols not explicitly specifying data units (like [VISS](https://raw.githack.com/w3c/automotive/gh-pages/spec/VISSv2_Core.html))
 it is expected that `Vehicle.Speed` is sent and received as `km/h` (without scaling or offset).

-In some cases it is natural to omit the data unit type.
-This concerns typically signals where data type `string` is used,
+In some cases it is natural to omit the data unit.
+This concerns typically signals where datatype `string` is used,
 but also signals where the value just represents a number, like in the example below:

 ```